Advice from GRFP Panel Reviewers

 Are Panel Members Allowed to Offer Advice?

 NSF GRFP reviewers are not allowed to disclose their panel assignment or details about the review process.
 However, panel members are allowed to tell applicants, in general terms, what reviewers seek in a competitive application packet.
 Keep in mind that panel perceptions may vary by field of study.
 In other words, GRFP reviewers from the life sciences may differ from those in engineering or the social sciences.
-That said, based on my experience, and what others have said to me, I believe that panelists across disciplines share similar impressions about "what it takes" to have a highly GRFP competitive application.
+That said, based on my experience, and what others have said to me, I believe that panelists across disciplines share similar impressions about "what it takes" to have a highly competitive GRFP application.

-General GRFP Essay Advice
+General GRFP Statement Advice

 - I need to know how the applicant became excited about research.